MG Software.

 Conclusion

-The real question is not "should we use AI tools?" — it is "are we using them in the right contexts?"
+The real question is not "should we use AI tools?"
+The real question is whether we are using them in the right contexts.
 At MG Software, we believe the answer requires both data and experience.
 We are committed to sharing what works and what does not as the technology evolves.

 Share this post